Professor-Douel/PlateNumberFromVideoToDatabase/readme.md

 # Plate Number Recognition System

 This is a FastAPI-based application that captures vehicle plate numbers using a webcam and stores the plate number along with the date and time of detection in a SQLite database.
+After some time, which can be adjusted, the service records the number again, but with a different recording time.

 ## Features